All Products

 The architecture of MGR has the following layers under the server layer and replica layer of MySQL:

-• Group replication logic layer: This layer is added under the server layer of standalone MySQL and connected to the group communication system (GCS) layer by using a hook.
-This layer can send and receive transactions to and from the GCS layer and play back the transactions.
+• Group replication logic layer: interacts with the server layer of MySQL to send and receive transactions to and from the group communication system (GCS) layer and play back the transactions.

 Paxos protocol